Bayesian Mixed Multidimensional Scaling for Auditory Processing: Sensitivity to the Multiplicative Gamma Process Hyperparameters

-The choice of the hyperparameters of the multiplicative Gamma prior is crucial to inducing dimensionality reduction in high-dimensional sparse setting \citep{durante2017note}.
+The choice of the hyperparameters of the multiplicative Gamma prior is crucial to inducing dimensionality reduction in a high-dimensional sparse setting \citep{durante2017note}.
 In our tone neural distance application with a small number of stimuli $S=4$, the results were very robust to their choices.
-Nonetheless, we used the values suggested in \cite{durante2017note} (i.e., $a_1=2$ and $a_2=3$) to obtain the results reported in the main manuscript.
-We also performed a sensitivity analysis considering the other setting in \cite{durante2017note} (i.e., $a_1=a_2=3$ and $a_1=1$, $a_2=2$).
-In all the settings $H=3$ latent dimensions were strongly suggested by the data.
-Specifically, the adaptive criterion discussed in Section 4.2 in the main paper suggested sampling from the $H=2$ case in about $5\%$ of the MCMC iterations and from the $H=3$ case in about $95\%$ of the MCMC iterations after the burn-in.
-We show the results for the individual latent distances $\delta_{j,s,r}^{(i)}$ (which are identifiable without post-processing) with the two additional hyperparameter settings (i.e., $a_1=a_2=3$ and $a_1=1$, $a_2=2$) in Figure \ref{fig: delta_i_comp_MGP} below.
-These results are practically the same and coherent with the ones reported in Figure 8 of the main manuscript.
+Nonetheless, we used the values suggested in \cite{durante2017note} (i.e., $a_{1}=2$ and $a_{2}=3$) to obtain the results reported in the main manuscript.
+We also performed a sensitivity analysis considering two additional settings, $a_{1}=a_{2}=2$ and $a_{1}=2$, $a_{2}=1$.
+In all the settings, $H=3$ latent dimensions were strongly suggested by the data.
+Specifically, the adaptive criterion discussed in Section~4.2 in the main paper suggested sampling from the $H=2$ case in about $5\%$ of the MCMC iterations and from the $H=3$ case in about $95\%$ of the MCMC iterations after the burn-in.
+We show the results for the individual latent distances $\delta_{j,s,r}^{(i)}$ (which are identifiable without post-processing) with the two additional hyperparameter settings (i.e., $a_{1}=a_{2}=2$ and $a_{1}=2$, $a_{2}=1$) in Figure~\ref{fig: delta_i_comp_MGP} below.
+These results are practically identical and consistent with those reported in Figure~8 of the main manuscript.